Rutgers Overseas Semester Experience (ROSE)

-All online coursework is the same coursework offered to all Rutgers students.
-In-person classwork is similar to academic coursework normally offered in New Jersey.
-In-person course options in China vary due to locations and Rutgers school choices.
+All online coursework is the same offered to all Rutgers students.
+While in-person classwork is similar to academic coursework normally offered in New Jersey, course options in China vary due to locations and Rutgers school choices.

-Please visit the individual program pages above for more information regarding academics at each location.
+Please visit the individual ROSE Shanghai program page for more information regarding academics.

-Are the current courses listed on each ROSE program profile the final list of courses that will be available? +
+Are the current courses listed on the ROSE Program pages the final list of courses that will be available? +

-The final course offerings may vary slightly due to student enrollment.
-Those currently listed are preliminary courses that may be offered.
+The final course offering may vary slightly due to student enrollment.
+The courses listed are preliminary courses that may be offered.